Open-TEE/Open-Tee.github.io/user_study.md

 participate even if he/she does not have TA development experience.

 #### Pre-requirements
-Before beginning the actual user-study, plase make sure that you have Open-TEE deployed.
+Before beginning the actual user-study, please make sure that you have Open-TEE deployed.
 For instructions on how to build and install Open-TEE please see the [tutorial page](/tutorial/).